Charged with Resisting Arrest in Los Angeles?

 - Police misconduct: an officer's history of falsely accusing suspects of resisting arrest or direct evidence of same can be used to show that the officer has done the same to you

-- False allegations: evidence of a defendant's actions during an arrest can be introduced to show that the action did not rise to the level of "resisting arrest."
+- False allegations: evidence of your actions during an arrest can be introduced to show that the action did not rise to the level of "resisting."

-If a defense applies to your arrest, there is a good possibility that an experienced criminal attorney at our firm will be able to get the charges against you reduced or dismissed.
+If a defense applies to your arrest, there is a good possibility that a criminal attorney at our firm will be able to get the charges against you reduced or dismissed.

 Penalties and Sentencing